ribtoks/intmaker/content/post/mediawiki-installation-on-guest-in-virtualbox-how-to-tips-tricks.md

 _XCache_ and _Intl_ are required for MediaWiki, PostgreSQL is better than MySQL, _sendmail_ and php mail extensions are needed for email confirmation from wiki.

 Then I suppose you should install _phpPgAdmin_ and go to _http://localhost/phpPgMyAdmin_ to properly configure one.
 At the moment, you won't be able to login using the default username-password combination (postgres:postgres).
-To do so, you should make a bit of DB console hacking and _/var/lib/pgsql/data/pg_hba.conf_ hacking (described in <a href="http://blog.milczarek.it/2012/09/install-postgresql-on-opensuse-12-1/" target="_blank" class="broken_link">this article</a>).
+To do so, you should make a bit of DB console hacking and _/var/lib/pgsql/data/pg_hba.conf_ hacking (described in <a href="http://blog.milczarek.it/2012/09/install-postgresql-on-opensuse-12-1/" target="_blank">this article</a>).

 After you're able to login to phpPgAdmin, you should create user for mediawiki db connection, say, _mediawiki_user_.